Whether you’re on campus or exploring the streets of Dallas, you won’t run out of things to do and people to meet at Criswell.

 Young Women for America

 Young Women for America (YWA) seeks to train the next generation to protect and promote biblical values on campus and among all citizens.
-A project of the Christian conservative policy organization Concerned Women for America (CWA), the purpose of a YWA chapter is to educate ourselves and others, pray for, and take action on seven core issues: Family, Sanctity of Life, Religious Liberty, Sexual Exploitation, National Sovereignty, Education, and Support for Israel.
+A project of the Christian conservative policy organization Concerned Women for America (CWA), the purpose of a YWA chapter is to educate ourselves and others, in addition to praying for and taking action on seven core issues: Family, Sanctity of Life, Religious Liberty, Sexual Exploitation, National Sovereignty, Education, and Support for Israel.
 YWA meets on campus monthly or bi-monthly.

 Whether located in a rural countryside or an urban setting like ours, safety is an important part of being in community.
 The Criswell College Police Department works to keep students safe and secure while on campus.
 Visit the Campus Police page for more information.